 Welcome back, True Believers!
 We’re guessing that since you’re reading this article you share our affinity for superhero movie marketing!
 Specifically, movie trailers.
-In our last article we took a gander at rankings 7 through 12 of our top superhero movie trailers.
+In part one of this epic, we took a gander at rankings 7 through 12 of our top superhero movie trailers – check that out HERE!
 This time we’re taking on the best of the best with our top 6.
 Hopefully our choices don’t astonish you too much.
 If you dare to dive in, scroll below to see our picks.
 You’ll never believe which one we placed in the top spot!

 6. Watchmen (2009)

 Just because a film didn’t turn out the way a majority of fans had hoped doesn’t mean the trailer wasn’t well done.
 Such is the case with 2009’s Watchmen.
 Over ten years before the critically acclaimed HBO series, the first trailer for Watchmen debuted to impress and confuse audiences everywhere.
 The trailer itself contains no story and very little dialogue.
 Instead we get an incredibly stylish music video with striking visuals of a superhero world unlike any Marvel or DC had shown us on the big screen before.
 The dark and gritty images, recreated directly from the comic, are cut to The Smashing Pumpkins’ haunting song “The End is the Beginning is the End.”
 The trailer sums up its somber mood with Rorschach’s famous line from the comic, “The world will look up and shout ‘save us.’
 And I’ll whisper ‘no.’” The absorbing piece of advertising sparked intense interest in the original Watchmen graphic novel, as well as causing the 12-year old song to break into the iTunes top 100 list.